 Read Your Favorite Dr. Seuss Books

-For the littlest readers, short, simple books are ideal to keep them engaged and teach them new things!
+For the littlest readers, short, simple books are best.
+This will keep them engaged and help to teach them new things.

 - One Fish Two Fish Red Fish Blue Fish

 - The Foot Book: Dr. Seuss’s Wacky Book of Opposites

 - The Nose Book

 - Mr. Brown Can Moo!
 Can You?
 Dr. Seuss’s book of Wonderful Noises